First Unitarian Endowment Fund

 The First Unitarian Church of Des Moines Endowment Fund was created in 1987.
 Its purpose is to provide an opportunity for the church membership to make gifts and bequests to express their lasting appreciation for the blessings and bounty bestowed upon them and for the services, work and influence of the church on community life.
 Funds are NOT spent on general operations of the church.

 In 2011, the committee decided to invest our Endowment Fund monies through the Unitarian Universalist Common Endowment Fund, which practices socially responsible investing.
 This fund is run by the Unitarian Universalist Association, headquartered in Boston, MA.

 Donations to the Endowment Fund may be made in 2 ways:

-- Current donations: Click on the Give On-Line button above, or submit cash or check (preferred) or other financial instrument to Deb Dessert, Director of Finance and Administration, with a note indicating that the contribution is for the Endowment.
-Checks should be made out to "First Unitarian Church Endowment Fund".
+- Current donations: Click on the Give On-Line button above, or submit cash or check (preferred) or other financial instrument to the Director of Finance and Administration.
+Checks should be made out to “First Unitarian Church Endowment Fund”.
+The attached form should be completed for all donations and forwarded to the Endowment Committee so that all gifts may be acknowledged and donor records updated.
+The form will be included in the permanent records of the Fund.

-- Donations in a will or trust: After the will or trust document is completed, inform Deb Dessert, DFA, that you are making such a bequest and provide a copy of the relevant document(s).
+- Donations in a will or trust: After the will or trust document is completed, inform the DFA, that you are making such a bequest and provide a copy of the relevant document(s).
+In addition, please advise the Endowment Committee that a legacy gift has been arranged so that it may be acknowledged and the Fund records updated.

 Restrictions: the Endowment does not accept gifts of property.
 Gifts to the Endowment typically do not restrict the use of that gift for a specific purpose.